HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Namespace
 ---------------------------------------

-Use gsl_ as a prefix for all exported functions and variables.
+Use :code:`gsl_` as a prefix for all exported functions and variables.

-Use GSL_ as a prefix for all exported macros.
+Use :macro:`GSL_` as a prefix for all exported macros.

-All exported header files should have a filename with the prefix gsl_.
+All exported header files should have a filename with the prefix :code:`gsl_`.

-All installed libraries should have a name like libgslhistogram.a
+All installed libraries should have a name like :file:`libgslhistogram.a`.

 Any installed executables (utility programs etc) should have the prefix gsl- (with a hyphen, not an underscore).